Home in Chiang Mai from February 1974 to July 1975

 February 9th 1974

-As required by my rotation schedule, it was time for me to become a construction manager on Doi Inthanon.
-There I would be responsible for managing the construction of the 48 kilometer access road to the top of the mountain and an 18 building radar station.
+As required by my rotation schedule, it was time for me to become a construction manager on Doi Inthanon, the highest mountain in Thailand.
+There I would be responsible for managing the construction of the 41 kilometer access road to the top of the mountain and an 18 building radar station.
+I had surveyed the top of this mountain in November and December 1967 while a senior in high school (see Surveying the Top of Doi Inthanon).
+What are the odds that I would return seven years later to build the project!?

 I wanted to take Linda with me, but the U.S. government considered Chiang Mai and Doi Inthanon to be an unaccompanied posting as it was too dangerous for families.
-My home was to be an 8” x 12” cubicle, constructed out of plywood walls and a corrugated tin roof.
-It was located on top of Doi Inthanon where I was to spend the duration of the project; perhaps two years.
+My home was to be an 8” x 12” cubicle, constructed out of plywood walls and a corrugated tin roof, located on top of Doi Inthanon where I was to spend the duration of the project; perhaps two years (see Construction on Doi Inthanon).

 When I visited CHiang Mai in 2007 our home had been replaced by two story concrete row houses.

 We initially had two servants, Atsupa, a Lisu tribesman was our gardener and Martha, his Lahu wife was our washer woman.
-They came to us on the recommendation of the Morse family, who had been missionaries in Burma (their story was written up in a Reader’s Digest book).
-But it didn’t work out.
-First, when we were in Europe for the month of May 1974, they planted our entire yard with corn and began raising chickens everywhere.
-We got back and the corn was waist high.
+They came to us on the recommendation of the Morse family, who also inspired the book "Fieldwork" by Mischa Berlinski..
+I was reading this book and it suddenly dawned on me that I knew the story and people from real life.
+But Atsupa and Martha didn’t work out.
+First, when we were in Europe for the month of May 1974, they planted our entire yard with corn and began raising chickens.
+We got back and the corn in our front yard was waist high.
 We were not pleased.
-They killed one of the chickens to feed us as a peace offering.
+They killed one of their chickens to feed us as a peace offering.
 However, they hadn’t gutted the chicken beforehand so we took the food to our room and fed our cats.
-Also in the evenings they would dance for tourists at the Hilltribes Cultural Center which was run by the Thai Border
+The cats survived.
+Also in the evenings they would dance for tourists at the Hilltribes Cultural Center, which was run by the Thai Border Police.
+Soon they didn’t want to work there anymore, so the police started to harass them.
+This was another reason they decided to move back to their village in the hills.

 View from our bedroomView from our bedroom